chriseteka/aviron/README.md

 ### Extended example with quarantine support:

-Infected files are move/copied implicitly to a quarantine directory.
+Infected files can be moved/copied implicitly to a quarantine directory.
 Whether an infected file is moved or copied can be controlled by the *quarantineFileAction* configuration parameter.

 Note:

 In COPY mode unaltered infected files are copied only once to the quarantine directory no matter how many times they get rescanned.
-Aviron uses a hash code of the file's data to check whether the file has changed since the copy action.
+Aviron uses a hash code of the file's data to check whether the file has changed since the last copy action.

 ```java
 import java.io.*;